Marijuana ordinance still not in place in Harrisburg

 Council gave the city 90 days to get it enacted.

-Mayor Eric Papenfuse says the police department has been in contact with the Administrative Office of the Pennsylvania Court System.
+Mayor Eric Papenfuse says the police department has been in contact with the Administrative Office of Pennsylvania Courts.

-“That office is required to put the ordinance into the system,” Papenfuse said.
-“So the citations that are issued can be properly processed.”
+“That office is required to put the ordinance into the system so the citations that are issued can be properly processed,” Papenfuse said.

 Councilman Cornelius Johnson says that nearly 50 people have received misdemeanors instead of summary offenses, and that could have an impact on their lives going forward.